cleuton/faasguru/english/awsjava/README.md

 Despite being *boilerplate* this code is not simple and not harmless!
 Big problems can arise if you inadvertently make a mistake or change something.
 Therefore, you need to know what you are doing and to know all the technologies involved in order to avoid problems.

-I estimate a developer will waist between 50% and 80% of his time and effort (and cost) concerned with infrastructure code, including study, proof of concept, and so on.
+I estimate a developer will waste between 50% and 80% of his time and effort (and cost) concerned with infrastructure code, including study, proof of concept, and so on.

 To demonstrate what I am saying, and show an alternative, I decided to post this article.